 Courting a Mexican girl

 Like every other culture, Latin American cultures are really unique ones.
 It shares some similarities with American culture, specially regarding weddings.
-The bridesmaids, the veil and the bouquet are some similar things that both cultures share.
+The lady friendsmaids, the veil and the bouquet are some similar things that both cultures share.

 Contrast of American dating